-The adoption of this Statement had no impact on the City's financial statements but did result in expanded note disclosures.
-See Note I.C.12 and Note III.A for more information regarding the City's fair value disclosures.
+The adoption of GASB #77 had no impact on the City's financial statements but did result in new and expanded note disclosures.
+See Note IV.G for more information regarding the City's tax abatement disclosures.

 C. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Equity